bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **NVK:** 01:40:08

 See, like, you know, the schnorr is funny that you brought that up.
-Like, you know, it's always been a concern of mine that like, what if ECDSA is backdoor right?
+Like, you know, it's always been a concern of mine that like, what if `ECDSA` is backdoor right?
-And it's not revealed for a long time and there is no proof for for ECDSA.
+And it's not revealed for a long time and there is no proof for for `ECDSA`.
 So, you know, the idea of like, and again, this is a fundamental change to Bitcoin, right.
 Adding another crypto primitive, it's like crazy different.
 So, You know, but just having a secondary fallback crypto primitive in Bitcoin before we're big enough to state actors are going to that extent.